Sajidha Mohamed: Activities

 In December 2023, First Lady Sajidha inaugurated her first monument as first lady she inaugurated the "Dhon Bandaarain memorial exhibit", a special exhibition to commemorate Huravee Day in the Maldives.
 Furthermore, Sajidha has inaugurated activities such as, inaugurating, special logo for home-based food producers which the logo aims to ensure food security and increase public confidence in safety by adhering to the standards of Maldives Food and Drug Authority.

 Foreign trips

 On 26 November 2023, Sajidha and President Muizzu went on their first official trip to Turkey.
 First Lady of Turkey, Emine Erdoğan met Sajidha and the Turkish first lady congratulated Sajidha Mohamed for Muizzu’s inauguration as Maldivian president on 17 November 2023 and making their first official trip to Türkiye.

 During the meeting with Emine Erdoğan, they discussed about "the zero Waste Project and steps for environmental conservation".

 Official trip to China

 Muizzu shaking hands with Xi, while Sajidha is behind Muizzu and Peng is behind Xi.

-On January 7, Sajidha arrived in China on an invitation extended by CCP General Secretary Xi Jinping and First Lady, Peng Liyuan.
-Muizzu's presidential campaign was focused on reducing Indian influence in Maldivian affairs.
-Observers have described him as pro-China candidate.
+On 7 January, Sajidha arrived in China on an invitation extended by CCP General Secretary Xi Jinping and First Lady, Peng Liyuan.